 Currently, medical cannabis registry cards are valid for one year.
 Registered qualifying patients have the option to extend their registry card for one year or two years.

-IDPH will mail a letter with information about extending your medical cannabis registry identification card to registered cardholders approximately 60 to 90 days before the expiration date listed on the card.
+IDPH will mail a letter with information about extending your medical cannabis registry identification card to registered cardholders approximately 45 days before the expiration date listed on the card.

 Can I extend my registry identification card on-line?